communitysixdevelopers/trolldetector/models/README.md

 Now you can run trolldetector.py with flag -m/--mode "fit" for train low-level-classifieres, final troll classifiers and save it trained params.

 Also flag -m/--mode can "load" or "predict".
-If flag "predict", model wait while you input question and answer with "[SEP]" token beetween.
+If flag "predict", model wait while you print question and answer with "[SEP]" token beetween.